CrossR/rockbox_db_py/README.md

 There is a few caveats to be aware of, as this is a work in progress:

+ - Rockbox version support is 4.0 ONLY.
+I've not tested this with any other version, and if you go far enough back and the DB changes (either in spec, or in version number), it WILL not work.

  - This is a brand new database every time.
 You aren't keeping around any of your stats, ratings, playtimes etc. from the old database.
    - This is mostly a design choice for now...I use last.fm etc to track those